lroellin/old-vulnerable-php-app/README.md

 * Direct db connections.
 There were iptable rules that didn't allow a db connection from the outside
 * Technically, there was a webmin installation available and you could probably take over the system just with that.
 However, that is also out of scope, since that would be too easy
-* SSH connections were possible, but were only allowed with a certificate## What is it probably vulnerable to?
+* SSH connections were possible, but were only allowed with a certificate
+* Generally, the way the Docker container is set up is the way it was set up on the production server

+## What is it probably vulnerable to?

 I paid no attention to: